-Block RAM Enable with Static Probability 0 and Toggle Rate of 0 report_power -advisory -file power_report.pwr
+Block RAM Enable with Static Probability 0 and Toggle Rate of 0

 This indicates that the BRAM is never enabled, which is overly pessimistic.
 Assign a more reasonable switching activity on the BRAM Enable such as a 25% enable rate, setting the Static Probability to 0.25 and Toggle Rate to 50.
 Use the following command to generate the text report for power advisory: